alburezg/DemoKin_example/index.md

 > How many living daughters would an average woman have at different ages, if we conducted a survey at a given point in time?

 In order to provide these results, we re-run the `kin()` function with the `stable = FALSE` parameter and the input rates from Caswell and Song [-@caswell_formal_2021].
-Note that we provide DemoKin with a vector of the period years for which we want to obtain the kin counts (i.e., in the `ego_year` argument).
+Note that we provide DemoKin with a vector of the period years for which we want to obtain the kin counts (i.e., in the `focal_year` argument).

 ```r